nazarhktwitch/CMD-Plus/README.md

 Note: I don't know why, but antivirus (Microsoft Defender) blocks the program and gives a trojan.
 Try to allow it and if necessary add the program to exceptions.

-Note 2:The program does not like the Cyrillic alphabet, so if you go to delete a file named in Russian, you will have to rename it.
+Note 2: The program does not like the Cyrillic alphabet, so if you go to delete a file named in Russian, you will have to rename it.